 Public sector workers are partly portrayed as highly motivated and with relatively altruistic values, and partly as lazy and opportunistic.
-This paper compares the level of organisational commitment in professional groups mainly employed in the private sector on the one hand (e.g., journalists, business administration graduates) with public sector professions (e.g., social workers and teachers) on the other.
-Data come from a sample of people who graduated from Norwegian university colleges in 2001 and who responded to a survey in 2003.
+This article compares the level of organizational commitment in professional groups mainly employed in the private sector on the one hand (e.g., journalists, business administration graduates) with public sector professions (e.g., social workers, teachers) on the other.
 It turns out to be considerable variation among the public sector professions, with the highest commitment among teachers and the lowest among nurses, but no systematic difference between the sectors.
-I also examine to what extent differences among groups can be explained as a function of the rewards people feel they receive in their jobs and of the importance (value) they attach to the various rewards.
-Special attention is given to the hypothesis of an interaction effect between values and rewards, implying that the more important an individual considers a given reward to be, the stronger the impact of that reward on organisational commitment.
-The analyses indicate that some of the group differences in commitment are due to corresponding differences in job rewards, but this holds only to a very limited extent.
-The hypothesis of values-rewards interactions is rejected.
-It is noteworthy that although the effects of some job rewards differ among the groups, these variations are not captured by the value measures.
-This may indicate that the processes involved in the formation of commitment attitudes are more complex and less rational than assumed in much of the literature.
+The group variations in commitment are explained by perceived job rewards and work values only to a very limited extent.

-Organisational commitment among public and private sector professionals
+Organizational commitment among public and private sector professionals

 Both in the public debate and in scholarly literature, strikingly different views of the attitudes and motivation of public employees are found.
 According to Perry (1997) important elements of a public service motivation are an attraction to policy making, commitment to the public interest, compassion, and self sacrifice.
 In a similar vein, Pratchett and Wingfield (1996) consider the absence of a profit motive and loyalty (to employer, profession, etc.) as defining characteristics of what they call a public service ethos.
-In the New Public Management movement, on the other hand, public employees are regarded as basically self-interested (Aberbach and Christensen, 2003) - not necessarily more so than private sector employees, but certainly not less.
+In the New Public Management movement, on the other hand, public employees are regarded as basically self-interested (Aberbach and Christensen 2003) - not necessarily more so than private sector employees, but certainly not less.
 Although not explicitly referring to public employees, a similar negative view is found in Collins' (1978) discussion of sinecures - sheltered bureaucratic jobs with many privileges but requiring little effort.

 Despite the attention given to the issue of differences in motivation between employees in the public and private sectors, few comparative studies have been carried out.
-With regard to "organisational commitment" in particular, a search of the literature cited in the ISI Social Sciences Citation Index database since 1990 shows 1350 articles with this term in title, keywords or abstract, but only 15 studies combining "organisational commitment" with the terms "public" and "private".
+With regard to 'organizational commitment' in particular, a search of the literature cited in the ISI Social Sciences Citation Index database since 1990 shows 1350 articles with this term in title, keywords or abstract, but only 15 studies combining 'organizational commitment' with the terms 'public' and 'private'.

-This paper compares the organisational commitment among employees in typical public sector service professions with professional groups who are mainly employed in the private sector.
-I focus on attitudinal (or affective) organisational commitment which may be defined as "employees' emotional attachment to, identification with, and involvement in, the organization" (Meyer, Irving, and Allen, 1998, p.
-32).
+This article compares the organizational commitment among employees in typical public sector service professions with professional groups that are mainly employed in the private sector.
+I focus on attitudinal (or affective) organizational commitment which may be defined as 'employees' emotional attachment to, identification with, and involvement in, the organization' (Meyer, Irving, and Allen 1998, 32).
 As noted above, discussions of the motivational characteristics of public sector employees have also considered several other attitudes and dimensions.
-The focus on organisational commitment here is based on the centrality of that concept in the more general literature on employee motivation (Riketta, 2002).
-Also, organisational commitment seems more suited for a comparative study than concepts defined in sector specific ways like public service motivation.
+The focus on organizational commitment here is based on the centrality of that concept in the more general literature on employee motivation (Riketta 2002).
+Also, organizational commitment seems more suited for a comparative study than concepts defined in sector specific ways like public service motivation.